Bot-Nugget/.github/profile/README.md

-welcome to the GitHub organization for the Bot Nugget suite of software, services, and automations
+Welcome to the GitHub organization for the Bot Nugget suite of software, services, and automations

 <!--